 First, let’s compare a slow cooker’s cooking times on the high setting with the low setting.
 If you like using your slow cooker to cook your foods but don’t have enough time to cook a dish on the low setting, you can convert the times and use the high setting instead.
 Heating meals in a slow cooker for too much time can dry the food, so ensure you’re following the recommendations.

-Below is a chart comparing the cook times of a slow cooker on low and high settings.
+Below is a slow cooker time chart comparing the cook times of a slow cooker on low and high settings.

 |Low Setting||High Setting|